mrpep/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-👋 👋 👋 I’m a computer science 💻 PhD candidate at Universidad de Buenos Aires 🇦🇷
+👋 👋 👋 I’m a PhD candidate in computer science 💻 at the Universidad de Buenos Aires 🇦🇷 working at the intersection of deep learning 🧠 and audio 🔊.

-I am working in the intersection of deep learning 🧠 and audio 🔊, particularly speech 🗣, music 🎼 and environmental sounds.
+My research focuses on self-supervised audio representation learning for general sound understanding.
+I'm particularly interested in:

-My PhD topic is self-supervised audio representation learning for general sound understanding.
-I have worked in other audio and deep learning related topics such as:
+- Representation Learning.
 - Emotion recognition from speech.
 - Neural audio codecs.
 - Text to speech synthesis and voice cloning.